Ayushgupta2408/Omniagent/README.md

 ## How it works

-You type a task → an AI (Groq by default, free) converts it into a step-by-step plan → a safety reviewer checks the plan → you approve → NEXUS executes each step and shows you live progress.
+You type a task → an AI (Groq by default, free) converts it into a step-by-step plan → a safety reviewer checks the plan → you approve → Omniagent executes each step and shows you live progress.

-If a step fails mid-execution, NEXUS automatically replans from the current state and tries a different approach instead of giving up.
+If a step fails mid-execution, Omniagent automatically replans from the current state and tries a different approach instead of giving up.

 ---